 The first Camp A Low Hum was held on the weekend of February 3-5, 2007.
 The location was the Brookfields Outdoor Education Centre in Wainuiomata, just over a half-an-hour's drive northeast from Wellington.
 The location was surrounded by forest, but there was a large open field where a large stage was set up and an indoor hall, which was also fitted with a PA.
 There was also an outdoor swimming pool where DJs and MCs could do sets.
 There was even a small lagoon onsite and this created a scenic backdrop for US folksters, Polka Dot Dot Dot, who started their set by leading their audience on a parade around the campgrounds.
 The onsite van itself became a venue, with DJs pumping out music from speakers in the back and rapper Tommy Ill doing a set while hanging out of the back door.

 Even before the music started, Blink was complimented on the relaxed party atmosphere.
 “The guys from The Sneaks came up to me on the first night, which was just meant to be for loading in, and they said, 'Dude, this is the best party ever!'
 I told them it hadn’t even started and they said it didn’t matter.
 It just had a good feeling.
-There was no comps, no VIP passes, no media passes so bands could relax and get drunk with everyone else who was there without thinking they’d have to do interviews or whatever.
+There were no comps, no VIP passes, no media passes so bands could relax and get drunk with everyone else who was there without thinking they’d have to do interviews or whatever.
 There was no real separation between an attendee and a performer – no green rooms, no backstage passes.”

 Amongst the line-up were many of the bands that Blink had toured in the past – The Enright House, Ghostplane, Signer, Disasteradio, Frase+Bri, and Over the Atlantic – but he also brought in some other popular acts from Auckland – Liam Finn, Collapsing Cities, Kill Surf City, and The Sneaks.
 There were even a couple of acts from Australia – Actor/Model and The Rise & Demise – which showed Blink’s desire to create bridges to the scene across the Tasman.